-Our evaluation of what constitutes health will be different on the other side of COVID-19.
-It's our immune systems that have been the focus of this health crisis.
-The complexity of factors affecting immune strength is leading us to a much more holistic view of health.
-Factors such as diet and stress have never been more topical as people scramble to understand what builds the right armoury for a potential fight against the COVID-19 virus.
+Our evaluation of what health is has changed, and we now have a more holistic view of what constitutes health.
+Factors such as diet and stress have never been more topical as people scramble to understand what builds the good armoury for a potential fight against viruses and illness.

 We readily understand the health benefits of a walk in the park.
-If we can design the shopping experience well, we can re-frame the way we think about it.
-How can we bring ‘Retail Therapy’ to life so we can understand and value the emotional rewards in shopping?
+So, if we can design the shopping experience well, we can re-frame the way we think about it.
+How can we bring ‘Retail Therapy’ to life so we can understand and value the emotional rewards of shopping?
 What is the value of discovery?
 Or of an ephemeral sensory experience?
 We overlook many aspects of shopping - we can socialise, learn, discover, or escape.
 Somewhere between functional convenience and frictionless retail, we have lost sight of the value and benefits that shopping can add to our daily lives.
-The time we've spent at home might put some of this into perspective, but recognition needs to come from retail designers and brands.
-This perspective needs to inform design and marketing decisions moving forward.
-Currently, marketing is about value and price – it’s never about healthy experiences.
-Brands have the power to change the way people view their store experiences and retail designers have an opportunity (perhaps an obligation) to change the way we all perceive shopping.
+Currently, marketing is predominantly about value and price – it’s never about healthy experiences.
+Brands have the power to change the way people view their store experiences, and retail designers have an opportunity (perhaps an obligation) to change the way we all perceive shopping.